-

 Following the War of the Bavarian Succession and the Treaty of Teschen in 1779 it had to be ceded to Austria.

-neighbours: Traunviertel, Altötting, Passau, Linz-Wels, Rottal-Inn, Passau, Mühlviertel, Salzburg und Umgebung, Traunstein
+Neighbours: Traunviertel, Altötting, Passau, Linz-Wels, Rottal-Inn, Passau, Mühlviertel, Salzburg und Umgebung, Traunstein